 On 3 April 2017, the natural gas market in Latvia was opened.
 All the natural gas users have the right to freely choose a natural gas trader.
-In 2021, 30 companies were registered as natural gas traders, of which 20 were active in 2021.
-In 2021, 12,703 GWh of natural gas were imported by the incumbent JSC "Latvijas Gāze" and other traders.
+In 2022, 33 companies were registered as natural gas traders, of which 22 were active in 2022.
+In 2022, 9,296 GWh of natural gas were imported by the incumbent JSC "Latvijas Gāze" and other traders.

 Latvia's natural gas supply system is part of FinEstLat system, and it is directly connected to the natural gas transmission systems of Lithuania, Estonia, and the Russian Federation, ensuring natural gas transmission both in regional gas pipelines in the territory of Latvia and in interconnections with the natural gas transmission systems of the neighboring countries.
-In 2021 natural gas transmission system's maximal technical capacity was (GWh/day) as follows:
+In 2022 natural gas transmission system's maximal technical capacity was (GWh/day) as follows:

-- Incukalns UGS entry point 273 GWh/day;
+- Incukalns UGS entry point 276 GWh/day;

-- Incukalns UGS exit point 126 GWh/day;
+- Incukalns UGS exit point 157 GWh/day;

-- Kiemenai (LV/LT) entry point 67.6 GWh/day;
+- Kiemenai (LV/LT) entry point 122.6 GWh/day;

 - Kiemenai (LV/LT) exit point 65.1 GWh/day;

-- Luhamaa (EE/RU) entry point 168 GWh/day;
+- Luhamaa (EE/RU) entry point 178.5 GWh/day;

-- Luhamaa (EE/RU) exit point 85 GWh/day.
+- Luhamaa (EE/RU) exit point 105 GWh/day.

-The cross-border connections with Russia and Lithuania provide the ability to supply natural gas in both directions - to Latvia's natural gas supply system and from it, thereby ensuring the security of supply of natural gas in Latvia.
+The cross-border connections with Lithuania and Estonia provide the ability to supply natural gas in both directions - to Latvia's natural gas supply system and from it, thereby ensuring the security of supply of natural gas in Latvia.

 The task of the gas storage facility is to ensure a constant supply of gas to consumers, regardless of the seasonal changes in its consumption, by injecting natural gas in summer and withdrawing it in winter.
 The Incukalns UGS is the only functioning underground gas storage facility in the Baltic States.
-Natural gas from the underground facility is delivered to Latvian consumers, as well as supplied to Estonia, Lithuania, Finland and back to Russia, if needed.
+Natural gas from the underground facility is delivered to Latvian consumers, as well as supplied to Estonia, Lithuania and Finland, and through the Lithuania-Poland new interconnection (GIPL) to Central Europe.
 The creation of the FinEstLat regional gas market has boosted network users' interest in storage.
 Estonia-Finland interconnection (Balticconnector) opened at the beginning of 2020, ensured the additional withdrawal of natural gas from the Incukalns UGS for supply to Finnish customers.
-In 2021, about 13,772 GWh of natural gas was supplied to other countries.
+In 2022, about 13,772 GWh of natural gas was supplied to other countries.

-Due to high natural gas wholesale prices in 2021 the filling rate of Incukalns UGS stood at 80% (17.4 TWh) at the end of the injection season.
+Due to high natural gas wholesale prices in 2022 the filling rate of Incukalns UGS stood at 53% (12.6 TWh) at the end of the injection season.